jihadjesus/DasMonitor/README.md

 make does the job.
 Some bits in there to make it easier to push to my Pi and build

 ## running
 Best run in a tmux session so you can detach.
+Must run as root for GPIO access.
 Logs only go to stdout and via the remote notification mechanism, so probably want to tee the output to a file for future inspection

 ## DAS 208L panel comms doco

+There's a document under logs_notes where I record my through process of what happened from the start of work until I had somewhat funcitoning code

 ## experimental stuff
 ### testing performance - c
-bitbang.c
+bitbangtest.c
 bitbanger.c
 ### testing performance - python
 python code
 ### sample logs
+A variety of these are under logs_notes.
+Mostly interesting if you want to attempt to analyse them yourself
+#### Bus Pirate logs
+Everything prefixed with SPI capture was gathered using a Bus Pirate and performing various actions.
+Had no way to learn the frames when I did this so I made a guess about where they started (which wasn't correct)
+#### Framebanger logs
+Prefixed with Framebanger capture, these are from an early frame-aware capture implementation that didn't know much aside from what the "normal" frame looks like and where in it to look for the triggered zone